Why Hire a Landscape Architect?

 Do you design swimming pools?

 Yes.
 We believe that a carefully considered swimming pool can be a beautiful element within the broader landscape.
-We typically partner with a local pool builder early in the process to ensure we are considering the best options for the pool.
+We typically partner with a local pool builder early in the process to ensure that we are considering the best options for the pool.

 How long does it take to design and install a garden?

 This is highly dependent upon the size of the project, time of year, contractor schedule, number of trades involved, and many other factors.
 We make every effort to send out a written proposal for design services as soon as possible after visiting a site to discuss a potential project.
 We can also outline a rough project schedule that corresponds to the scope of work.

 Will I need construction permits for my project?